1999 Arizona Wildcats football team: vs Washington

+at Oregon State

-Arizona State
+at Arizona State

-In the annual “Duel in the Desert”, the Wildcats continued to look for a bowl bid as they traveled to Tempe to take on Arizona State.
-It was the 100th anniversary of the rivalry’s first game between the teams, with both schools holding centennial celebrations.
+In the annual "Duel in the Desert", the Wildcats continued to look for a bowl bid as they traveled to Tempe to take on Arizona State.
+It was the 100th anniversary of the rivalry's first game between the teams, with both schools holding centennial celebrations.

-Despite big plays by Arizona’s offense, which included 80-yard touchdowns by Canidate and Northcutt (with the latter also returning a punt for a score), their defense struggled as they had trouble slowing down the Sun Devils’ strong offense.
+Despite big plays by Arizona's offense, which included 80-yard touchdowns by Canidate and Northcutt (with the latter also returning a punt for a score), their defense struggled as they had trouble slowing down the Sun Devils' strong offense.
 The 42-27 loss led the Wildcats to ending the season with a three-game losing streak and prevented them from earning a bowl bid.
 ASU went on to clinch a bowl bid of their own, which was the Aloha Bowl.
-It was the Wildcats’ first loss in Tempe since 1991.
+It was the Wildcats' first loss in Tempe since 1991.